 - A drain, called a Jackson-Pratt drain, may be left in your belly to drain extra fluid after surgery.

-- A tube (catheter) is left in your bladder to drain urine.
+- A tube (catheter) is left in your urethra and bladder to drain urine.
 This will stay in place for a few days to a few weeks.

 Radical prostatectomy is most often done when the cancer has not spread beyond the prostate gland.
 This is called localized prostate cancer.